olebole/irafdoc/doc/proto.imextensions.rst

       obj.fits[nojoy]
   </pre>
   <p>
-  The first example matches <tt>"joy"</tt> anywhere in the extension name, the second requires an exact match with the begin and end string characters, and the last example ignores the case and requires the name end with joy.
+  The first example matches <span style="font-family: monospace;">"joy"</span> anywhere in the extension name, the second requires an exact match with the begin and end string characters, and the last example ignores the case and requires the name end with joy.